Call for an Initial Consultation (908) 561-5577

 Some of the defenses we argue include:

 • Illegal search and seizure.
-The police must have a reasonable suspicion to stop you and must normally have probable cause to obtain a warrant to search you.
+The police must have a reasonable suspicion to stop you and must generally have probable cause to obtain a warrant to search you.
 Some exceptions and some broad readings of this requirement under the Fourth Amendment may apply.
-For example, police are generally given more latitude to search someone and seize their possessions or arrest the person if the accused was not in his/her house or apartment.
+For example, police are generally given more latitude to search someone, seize their possessions, or arrest the person if the accused was not in their house or apartment.

 • There was no constructive possession of the drugs.
 If the drugs are not found directly on the person, the police must have convincing evidence that the circumstances clearly show that the accused was, before the arrest, in possession of the controlled substances.